flutter/website/src/community/china/index.md

 ## Configure your machine to publish your package

-To publish your packages to pub.dev, you need to access the pub.dev site.
+To publish your packages to pub.dev, you need to be able to access both Google Auth and the pub.dev site.

   {% comment %}
   From https://github.com/flutter/website/pull/9338#discussion_r1328077020
   {% endcomment %}

-To access pub.dev, you can use one of three options:
+To publish packages to pub.dev:

 1. Configure a proxy.
    To configure a proxy, check out the [Dart documentation on proxies][].